wmcbrine/PDCurses/wincon/README.md

   When you build the library as a Windows DLL, you must always define PDC_DLL_BUILD when linking against it.
 (Or, if you only want to use the DLL, you could add this definition to your curses.h.)

+  Add the target "demos" to build the sample programs.

 - If your build stops with errors about PCONSOLE_SCREEN_BUFFER_INFOEX, add the parameter "INFOEX=N" to your make command line and try again.